 Where to stay: Argonaut Hotel

-Just off San Francisco Bay, Alcatraz Island glooms in the distance.
-The island was used a military prison, a federal prison, and at one point was also occupied by Native American activists fighting for indigenous rights.
+The Alcatraz Island is one of the best day trips from San Francisco without a car.
+It was used a military prison, a federal prison, and at one point was also occupied by Native American activists fighting for indigenous rights.

 Alcatraz is best known for its prison days, which operated from 1934 to 1963.
 The prison was designed to house the most hardened criminals, like Al Capone, and it soon gained a reputation as one of the most brutal and inhumane prisons in the world.